 As an Amazon Associate I earn from qualifying purchases.

-This whole personal Cacao Butter Cake will only give you 1.6 total grams of carbs.
+This whole personal Keto Lemon Cake will only give you 1.6 total grams of carbs.
 Now, that’s my kind of cake!
 Another characteristic in cakes that I love and need is the moistness.
 Yes, I said that word.
 HaHa 🙂

 Or there are other similar molds you can get on Amazon.
 This one here is a 9-inch one that is similar to the one I used.